Appearance

 - Feature requests for upcoming versions

-- Bug reports if you run into anything you think is not working as you'd expect it to
+- Bug reports if something is not working as you would expect it to

 Getting started